FracturedLoop/fracturedloop.github.io/src/pages/12-23-2017-so-you-want-to-learn-programming/index.md

 ---
+title: "So you want to learn programming (and other things), eh?"
 path: '/so-you-want-to-learn-programming'
-date: "2017-11-06T20:23:14Z"
+date: "2017-12-14T20:23:14Z"
-title: "So you want to learn programming (and other things), eh?"
 ---

 I was wondering recently, if I could tell my younger self anything, what would that be?
-As you can assume, the list was quite large, but that got me thinking...
+As you can guess, the list was quite large, but that got me thinking...
 As far as programming, what would I tell myself?
 And that, my friend, is what I have here, in no particular order.